Not only Pirates flew a ‘Jolly Roger’

 The Japanese lettering denotes the capture of 14 Japanese prisoners following the sinking of a minelayer in 1944.
 The Roman numeral ‘X’ and swastika symbolise the ten German POW’s picked up by the submarine after the sinking of U-Boat 859 – sank whilst Trenchant was on her second patrol in September 1944.

-You can see this flag in person at our Steam, Steel and Submarines gallery – make sure to take a look!
+You can see this flag on display in our Steam, Steel and Submarines gallery – make sure to take a look.